On-Premises Snap XMP Online installation guide

 Initialising the system

-To create surveys in the Snap XMP Online editor you need to have a starting template.
-Snap XMP Online can be configured to share the contents of a global folder so that any starting templates you upload to this folder will be available to all accounts.
+To create surveys in the Snap Online editor you need to have a starting template.
+Snap Online can be configured to share the contents of a global folder so that any starting templates you upload to this folder will be available to all accounts.

 Create an account to hold the global folder